raptor-library/raptor/docs/LTO.md

 2. There is no need to modify the ~/raptor/cmake/cxx_config.cmake as stated before.

 3. To verify if the correct flags are being send to the compiler you can look at a file called `flags.make`, e.g.: (`~/raptor/build/raptor/CMakeFiles/raptor.dir/flags.make`) and verify if the `-flto` flag (gnu compiler) or the `-ipo` flag (intel compiler) is there.

+# BlueWaters

+Link time optimization for BlueWaters.

+1. Set the correct environment: module switch PrgEnv-cray PrgEnv-gnu module unload gcc module load gcc/6.3.0 (or other version of your choice)

+2. Check linker version (need 2.21 or newer).

+        $:~> ld --version
+        GNU ld (GNU Binutils; SUSE Linux Enterprise 11) 2.23.1 Copyright 2012 Free Software Foundation, Inc.
+        This program is free software; you may redistribute it under the terms of the GNU General Public License version 3 or (at your option) a later version.
+        This program has absolutely no warranty.

+3. Add the -flto flag:
+    in the raptor/cmake/cxx_config.cmake file look for the line containing the "CMAKE_CXX_FLAGS" macro.
+Add the -flto flag as in

+        SET(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -O3 -std=c++11 -flto")

+4. Activate the CMAKE_AR, CMAKE_CXX_ARCHIVE_CREATE and CMAKE_CXX_ARCHIVE_FINISH macros:
+    in the raptor/cmake/cxx_config.cmake file uncomment the lines including those macros as in

+        SET(CMAKE_AR  "gcc-ar")
+        SET(CMAKE_CXX_ARCHIVE_CREATE "<CMAKE_AR> qcs <TARGET> <LINK_FLAGS> <OBJECTS>")
+        SET(CMAKE_CXX_ARCHIVE_FINISH   true)

+5. Load the Blue Water python suite (as Blue Waters is set today, LTO do not work without this step):

+        module load bwpy